 For External Use Only

 Z Natural Foods strives to offer the highest quality organically grown, raw, vegan, gluten free, non-GMO products available and exclusively uses low temperature drying techniques to preserve all the vital enzymes and nutrients.
-Our raw Tamanu oil is certified organic and passes our strict quality assurance which includes testing for botanical identity, heavy metals, chemicals and microbiological contaminants.
-ZNaturalFoods.com offers raw organic Tamanu oil in a glass bottle.
-Keep your Organic raw Tamanu oil in a dark place protected from sunlight.
+Our raw Tamanu oil passes our strict quality assurance which includes testing for botanical identity, heavy metals, chemicals and microbiological contaminants.
+ZNaturalFoods.com offers Raw Tamanu oil in a glass bottle.
+Keep your Raw Tamanu oil in a dark place protected from sunlight.

 1. Calophyllum inophyllum was first described and published in Species Plantarum 1:513.
 1753.
 GRIN (March 8, 2012).
 "Calophyllum inophyllum information from NPGS/GRIN".
 Taxonomy for Plants.
 National Germplasm Resources Laboratory, Beltsville, Maryland: USDA, ARS, National Genetic Resources Program.
 Retrieved April 26, 2012."